NRT-Logo"/

 What you need to know about this course

-The course is delivered using a blended learning model which includes classroom sessions and weekly flexible directed self study hours.
+The course is delivered using a blended learning model which includes pre-course work, virtual classroom sessions and weekly flexible directed self study hours.

 • Students will need to allow some additional hours between sessions for directed self study and/or the completion of learning and assessment tasks.